 Many smokers depend on nicotine to boost mood and improve memory and concentration.
 Smoking also produces as sense of well-being for many people.

-Quitting smoking and other tobacco products before surgery can help your recover and outcome after surgery.
+Quitting smoking and other tobacco products before surgery can improve your recovery and outcome after surgery.

-Most people who successfully quit smoking have tried and failed in past attempts.
+Most people who successfully quit smoking have tried and failed multiple times.
 So don't give up.
-Try to learn things your from past attempts that will help you succeed.
+Learning from your past attempts can help you succeed.

-When used over a long period, tobacco and related chemicals such as tar and nicotine can increase your risk of many health problems.
+When used over a long period, tobacco and related chemicals, such as tar and nicotine, can increase your risk of numerous health problems, including heart and blood vessel problems, such as:

-It can increase your risk for lung problems, such as emphysema and chronic bronchitis or asthma that is harder to control.
+It increases your risk for lung problems, such as emphysema and chronic bronchitis, and makes asthma harder to control.

-Some smokers will switch to smokeless tobacco instead of quitting tobacco completely.
-However, they still carry a number of health risks:
+Some smokers switch to smokeless tobacco instead of quitting tobacco completely.
+However, using smokeless tobacco still carries a number of health risks, such as:

 After hip replacement surgery, there is an increased chance of blood clots forming in the legs.
 These clots may travel to the lungs.
 Smoking increases the chance of these clots forming.